lukedodd/Pixslam/README.md

 Pixslam uses two libraries.
 They are both great so I want to spread the word.

 * [AsmJit](https://code.google.com/p/asmjit/) as a runtime assembler and compiler.
 This project would not exist whitout AsmJit.
 * The wonderful [stb_image](http://nothings.org/stb_image.c) for image reading/writing.
-Avoiding large/complex/annoying image reading let me get stuck into the interesting code much faster, and makes for a much easier build process.
+Avoiding large/complex/annoying image reading libraries let me get stuck into the interesting code much faster, and makes for a much easier build process.

 License
 -------